5 Signs That It May Be Time for Memory Care

 Source: Alzheimer’s Association

-It can be a challenge for families to provide 24/7 supervision and care but the effects of Alzheimer’s disease and other dementias can pose a danger to the individual without this level of supervision.
-There will come a time when the person cannot be left alone.
-Here are a few higher risk situations that can occur:
+It can be a challenge for families to provide 24/7 supervision and care, but the effects of Alzheimer’s disease and other dementias can pose a danger to the individual without this level of supervision.
+There may come a time when the person cannot be left alone.
+Here are a few higher risk situations that can occur and may mean it’s time for memory care:

 Wandering: if the person wanders outside alone, he or she may become lost, injured or unable to know how to return or who to call for help.

-Unable to recognize danger: they may not recognize certain situations, such as fire, or how to get help immediately.
+Unable to recognize danger: they may not recognize certain situations, such as fire, household cleaning chemicals, or how to get help immediately.

 Become more agitated or depressed: this behavior can accompany the diagnosis but may become more prevalent when left alone.